Canadian Dividend Investors

 Yogi Berra

-The first step on your journey to financial independence is to establish a realistic amount of money that you will need in your retirement account(s), so that the dividend income generated by your investments will meet or exceed your annual cost of living without having to draw down your invested capital.
 For example, suppose your total annual cost of living is $75,000, including taxes.
 If you had $1,500,000 in investments that paid a dividend yield of 5% ($75,000 per year), and grew faster than the rate of inflation, you would never need to draw down your invested capital and you would be financially independent.

 The number of years it will take you to accumulate $1,500,000 (or whatever amount you decide is necessary), will depend on the amount you can save each year and numerous other variables that are unique to each individual.
-It is not necessary to have an exact estimate of the amount of savings you will require in retirement.
+However, it is not necessary to have an exact estimate of the amount of savings you will require in retirement.
 In fact, it is a mistake to try and establish an exact amount, because there are so many things that will happen during your working years that cannot be predicted.
 Nevertheless, it is important to establish a reasonable target amount, so that you can measure your progress and adjust your rate of saving and other factors, as the future unfolds.

-Finally, keep in mind that it easy to become so immersed in your daily activities that you forget your long term financial goals and consequently never achieve them.
-Therefore, it is essential to take some time each year to reassess your financial goals, evaluate your progress, and adjust your activities and savings rate so that you don't end up "someplace else."
+Finally, keep in mind that it easy to become so immersed in your daily activities that you forget your long-term financial goals and consequently never achieve them.
+Therefore, it is essential to take some time each year to reassess your financial goals, evaluate your progress, and adjust your activities and savings rate so that you don't end up "someplace else”.

 1. Attributed to Yogi Berra, a famous American philospher and part time baseball player.